 While every child and family are different, here are some pointers to help you navigate the challenging middle-school years.

 It’s normal to find that your middle schooler is more tearful, emotional, angry or short-tempered than ever before.
-She may also begin to spend more time alone in her room.
+Your child may also begin to spend more time alone in their room.
 Maybe your teen is quieter or more reserved.
 As hormonal changes occur, these are all normal behaviors for children at this age.

 In middle school, children begin to connect more with their peers and a bit less with you, their parents or caregivers.
 This is a healthy part of children gaining a new sense of independence, seeing themselves as “separate” from their parents.
 While a child’s desire for alone time is normal, Children’s Healthcare of Atlanta Strong4Life licensed therapist Erin Harlow-Parker, APRN, warns, “Withdrawing from parents and focusing on peers is appropriate, but complete isolation and not having interactions with family may be cause for concern.”
 So, give your middle schooler space, but be aware when it becomes a consistent habit or when your middle schooler seems to consistently be withdrawn.
 If you are concerned about your child’s behavior, reach out to your pediatrician about getting additional help.